helloiamjonas/hello-github/README.md

 # hello-github
 Hello, GitHub!
-I guess no one will ever read this so here is ∑ π
+I guess no one with the exception of myself will ever read this so here is ∑ π